What you can reclaim

 Calculate how much you’ll get back using your payroll software.
 To reclaim the payments, include them in an Employer Payment Summary (EPS) to HM Revenue and Customs (HMRC).

-You can write to the PAYE Employer Office to ask for a repayment if you can’t set off the payments against the current year’s liabilities.
-You can’t do this until the start of the next tax year.
+You can write to the PAYE Employer Office to ask for a repayment if you cannot set off the payments against the current year’s liabilities.
+You cannot do this until the start of the next tax year.

 National Insurance Contributions and Employers Office